Baerthe/RedSrc/Architecture.md

 - ## Layer 4: Orchestration Managers
 - Namespace: Manager
     - Managers are the two main root-node Scenes that control the game; the GameManager and MenuManager.
 These are handled by StateCore to switch between them based on the current game state.
-When a manager scene is loaded, it is responsible for finding all of its child `Systems` and registering them with the global `Registry`.
-When the scene is unloaded, it unregisters its systems.
+    - Managers register/unregister their relevant Systems with the `Registry` on `_Ready` and `_ExitTree`, ensuring that only the active systems are available to components at any given time.
+    - IManager: Base interface for all managers.
         - GameManager: The main scene for gameplay.
-On `_Ready`, it registers all relevant game systems (e.g., `PhysicsSystem`, `AISystem`) with the `Registry`.
+On `_Ready`, it holds and controls all relevant systems for the gameplay state.
         - MenuManager: The main scene for menus and UI.
-On `_Ready`, it registers all relevant menu systems (e.g., `UISystem`) with the `Registry`.
+On `_Ready`, it holds and controls all relevant systems for the menu state.

 - ## Layer 5: Controlling Logic Systems
 - Namespace: System
     - Systems are nodes that control and manage entities within the game.
 They are designed to handle the core logic, acting as the "brains" of the operation.
 They operate by iterating over groups of components, reading their state, and writing back changes.
     - Systems choose *what* an entity should do, and the components then define *how* it gets done.
+    - Systems are controlled by their parent Manager (GameManager or MenuManager).
+On `_Ready`, the Manager initializes and holds references to all relevant systems for that state.
+During each frame or on a timer, the Manager calls the `Update` method on each system to perform their logic.
     This logic can be executed on a throttled timer for low-frequency updates (e.g., AI decision-making at 10Hz) or every frame in `_Process` or `_PhysicsProcess` for high-frequency updates (e.g., movement).
 This centralized approach is critical for performance, as it allows for processing thousands of entities in tight, cache-friendly loops.
     - ISystem: Base interface for all systems.
 It contains methods for initialization, updating, and handling events; all of which are called by their parent Manager.
         - Implementations for specific system types.
-            - PhysicsSystem: Executes in `_PhysicsProcess`.
-It iterates through all entities with a `PhysicsComponent`, calculates velocity based on their data (e.g., `Speed`, `Direction`), and calls `move_and_slide`.
             - AISystem: The "brain" for NPCs.
 On a timer, it scans the environment, chooses targets, and sets the state on an entity's `AIComponent` (e.g., `State = "Attacking"`, `Target = Player`).
             - CombatSystem: Manages combat interactions.
 On a timer, it might process damage-over-time effects or check for cooldown expirations.
             - CraftSystem: Manages crafting mechanics and recipes.
             - ClockSystem: Manages in-game time and sends out time-related events for other systems to use.
+            - CombatSystem: Manages combat interactions and damage calculations.
+            - DialogueSystem: Manages NPC dialogues and interactions.
             - InventorySystem: Manages inventory interactions and item usage.
             - InteractionSystem: Handles interactions between entities and the game world.
+            - LootSystem: Manages loot drops and item spawning.
             - MapSystem: Manages the active game map, potentially spawning entities based on player location.
+            - SpawnSystem: Manages entity spawning and despawning based on game logic.
+            - PhysicsSystem: Executes in `_PhysicsProcess`.
+It iterates through all entities with a `PhysicsComponent`, calculates velocity based on their data (e.g., `Speed`, `Direction`), and calls `move_and_slide`.
+This system handles all movement logic, ensuring consistent physics behavior across entities.
             - UISystem: Manages UI elements and interactions.
             - XPSystem: Manages experience points and leveling mechanics.

+- ## Layer 6: Assisting Logic Systems
+- Namespace: Utility
+    - Utility classes provide supporting functionality to the core systems and services.
+These are plain C# classes that encapsulate common algorithms, calculations, and helper methods used throughout the game.
+These are stateless non-node objects.
+    - Examples include math utilities, random number generators, data parsers, and other reusable logic that doesn't fit neatly into the other layers.